elastic/elastic-package/docs/howto/make_dashboards_editable.md

 ## Making a dashboard editable

 Dashboards can be made editable in Kibana by using the `elastic-package edit dashboards` command.
-This command can eiter be run interactively, allowing manual selection of dashboards, or be passed a comma-separated list of dashboard ids.
+This command can either be run interactively, allowing manual selection of dashboards, or be passed a comma-separated list of dashboard ids.

+NB: after modifying dashboards, these need to be exported using `elastic-package export dashboards`.

 ### Using the interactive dashboard selection prompt